 4-Ingredient Protein Chia Pudding (Single Serve & Batch Prep!)

 Packed with protein (32 grams per serving!), made with just 4-ingredients, and super-fast to prep ahead, this single-serve or batch prep protein chia pudding makes an easy snack or breakfast.
-Everything comes together in a mason jar, making it the simplest meal prep situation ever, with no cooking or extra dishes required.
+Made with protein powder, it’s the simplest meal prep situation ever, with no cooking or extra dishes required.

 Protein Chia Pudding Single Serve or Batch Prep FTW